-Parents from ethnic minority religious communities may request that their children be permitted to be absent from school in order to celebrate recognised religious events.
-Only written or emailed requests detailing the proposed arrangements will be considered.
-Appropriate requests will be granted for up to three occasions in any one school session and the pupil noted as an authorised absentee in the register.
+Parents from other religious communities may request that their children be permitted to be absent from school to celebrate recognised religious events.
+Written or emailed requests detailing the proposed arrangements will be considered.
+Pupils will be noted as an authorised absentee in the register for up to 3 occasions.